Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Results

-The magnetic band structures for MAFM and NAFM orders are shown in Fig.~\ref{fig:BS_tBLG}(b) and \ref{fig:BS_tBLG}(c), respectively.
+The band structures for the MAFM and NAFM magnetic orders are shown in Fig.~\ref{fig:BS_tBLG}(b) and \ref{fig:BS_tBLG}(c), respectively.
 For both of these magnetic orders, a large gap is created at the K/K' points, owing to the sublattice symmetry breaking.
-For the charge neutral cases, the electronic bands are extremely flat over most of the Brillouin zone, but the effect of Hartree interactions causes the bands to distort to higher energies, as was the case without magnetic order.
+For the charge neutral cases, the electronic bands are extremely flat over most of the Brillouin zone, and the system is a narrow-gap correlated insulator.
+The effect of Hartree interactions with doping causes the bands to distort to higher energies, as was the case without magnetic order.
 For the other doping levels, the system becomes a metal, owing to partially filled dispersive bands.
-In each case, there remains a significant gap at the K/K' point, except at $\nu=3$ where only a small gap is present.
+In each case, however, there remains a significant gap at the K/K' point, albeit decreasing with increasing doping level away from charge neutrality, with $\nu=3$ only having a small gap is present.
+In Tab.~\ref{tab:band_gaps} we report the values of the gaps at the K/K' points for these magnetic orders.

 The band structures for FM order are shown in Fig.~\ref{fig:BS_tBLG}(d).
-As can be seen, at each doping level, there exist two sets of bands around the Fermi energy, which can be attributed to the spin-polarisation of the electronic states, but the valley symmetry is not broken.
-At charge neutrality, one set of these bands is pushed lower in energy, where the states at the edge of the Brillouin zone are lower in energy than the states near the $\Gamma$ point.
-In contrast, the other set of bands around the Fermi energy at charge neutrality are pushed to higher energies, with the states at the edge of the Brillouin zone being further raised with respect to the $\Gamma$ point.
-Overall, at charge neutrality, a gap exists at the Fermi energy, which means the system is a ferromagnetic insulator.
-These band distortions are analogous to the distortions which occur upon doping tBLG in the normal state, which is facilitated by Hartree interactions induced by adding electrons or holes.
-For the FM case, however, the opposite distortions occur for the spin up and spin down bands.
-For the other doping levels, the Hartree interactions dominate the band distortions, and the system becomes an FM metal instead of being an insulator, as there is overlap of the spin-polarised bands or/and partially filled bands.
+At each doping level there exist two sets of bands around the Fermi energy, which can be attributed to the spin-polarisation of the electronic states, but the valley symmetry is not broken.
+At charge neutrality, one set of these bands is pushed lower in energy and the other set of bands are pushed to higher energies.
+Overall, at charge neutrality, a gap exists at the Fermi energy, which means the system is a FM insulator.
+In addition to the spin-splitting of the bands, within each spin-polarised band there are significant distortions to the electronic structure analogous to Hartree interactions.
+For the spin-state that is lowered in energy, the states at the edge of the Brillouin zone are lower in energy than the states near the $\Gamma$ point.
+While for the band of the spin state that is higher in energy, the states at the edge of the Brillouin zone being further raised with respect to the $\Gamma$ point.
+Therefore, opposite distortions occur for each spin state.
+Moreover, while these distortions are analogous to Hartree interactions with doping, the opposite trends occur.
+Specifically, for the completely filled spin band the Hubbard interactions cause the states at the edge of the Brillouin zone to lower, while Hartree interactions for a completely filled band push these states higher in energy.